 During the GB Curriculum week of side mount top, I saw many students struggle for ideas to submit beyond the basic Americana or 180 degree arm lock.
 The truth is, there is an abundance of submission opportunities from side mount top.
-Learn from our professors and try them out this week.

 Let’s see some different ways to get the submission from side mount as taught by Gracie Barra instructors.

 Here is a classic lapel choke from side mount taught by Kayron Gracie.

 This sneaky submission doesn’t get the respect that it deserves, somehow getting less attention than the flashier arm bar of kimura.
 Try this in your next tournament.

 Let’s go even DEEPER down the rabbit hole and see how we can move BACK from Kimura attempt to a variation of the Paper Cutter choke!
 Often, the submission combinations can go either way.
 Defending one attack leaves the opponent open for the opposite attack and vice versa.